09-08-2024

 Ready-made towers are designed to be stable and secure if built correctly, but the above points need to be ensured by the construction companies aside from this.

-When moving a tower you should always ensure it is no taller than 4 metres, check there are no obstructions (such as power lines) overhead, and avoid moving the tower solely from the base.
-Never move a tower when there is somebody using it.
+When moving a tower, you should always ensure it is no taller than 4 metres, check there are no obstructions (such as power lines) overhead, and avoid moving the tower solely from the base.
+Never move a tower when somebody is using it.

 Additional safety